evelasco93/movies-site/README.md

 # INFO

-This is a basic site that displays a catalogue of movies and makes uses of the https://www.themoviedb.org/ API to retrieve movies
+This is a basic site that displays a catalogue of movies that makes use of the https://www.themoviedb.org/ API to retrieve movies based on user search and an API for users to leave movie reviews, resulting in a fullstack project implementing different technologies.

 # TECHNOLOGIES USED

 ## FRONTEND

 <>Javascript
-<>HTML
+- HTML
-<>CSS
+- CSS

 ## BACKEND

-<>Node.js
+- Node.js
-<>MongoDB
+- MongoDB

 # USAGE